List of Wu-Tang Clan affiliates: House Gang

-A group consisting of Cigar, Polite, Stumik and P.C.
-They were featured on Raekwon's third album, The Lex Diamond Story.
-Raekwon unveiled their debut album Polluted Water via Babygrande Records in 2007.
-The album featured guest appearances from Wu members Raekwon and Method Man, as well as other appearances from Busta Rhymes, DJ Paul of Three 6 Mafia, Pimp C, Rick Ross, Jagged Edge, and Remy Ma.

-Cigar left the group for unknown reasons and was replaced by D.C.
-The crew has since grown to include Hanz On, who released a diss track to Joe Budden and his crew after their collective altercation.
-They are also featured on the 2009 Raekwon compilation release Raekwon: Babygrande Recordings.

 K.G.B.

 K.G.B. (short for Klik Ga Bow) is a group made up of rappers Asiatic, Ill Knob, Raheem, and DJ Kin.
 They released a few singles and appeared on songs by other Wu-Tang affiliates.

 Killarmy

 Maccabeez

 Killah Priest's group who were introduced and featured heavily on his second album View From Masada.
 Originally composed of Killah Priest, Daddy Rose and Salahudin, the group is now composed of Killah Priest, Timbo King, and Hell Razah.
 Hot Flamez, who is now known as Hah Flamez and Mista Blessington, is also a close affiliate of the group.

 M.M.O.

 A group made up of rappers Bam-Bam, Itchy Fingas Sha, Trigg-nomm, Pearl Handles, and Naisha.
 They released their first album All About the Money in 2003.

 Northstar

 Orphanage

 A group consisting of members 4th Disciple, Beretta 9, Lord Superb, associate of Rae, Ghost, and ShoGun Assason.
 Not to be confused with the underground group associated with Definitive Jux and Rhymesayers Entertainment.